 15 = 10 + 5, 6 x 10 = 60 and 6 x 5 = 30.
 Therefore, 6 x 15 = 60 + 30 = 90.

 6 = 5 + 1, 5 x 15 = 50 + 25 = 75 and 1 x 15 =15.
 Therefore, 6 x 15 = 75 + 15 = 90.

-An example of using the associate property is:
+An example of using the associative property is:

 - Remind your students of problems they solved the session before.
-You might show them three examples as a reminder.
+You might show them some examples as a reminder.